01 of 11

 The flower clusters of common lilac shrubs (Syringa vulgaris) are just as beautiful as those of wisteria, and their incredible fragrance may very well put them over the top as the best of the best shrubs with purple flowers.
 They do come in other colors, but purple lilacs are favored by many gardeners.Continue to 8 of 11 below.

 Common names for Caryopteris are "blue mist" and "bluebeard," but the color of this drought-tolerant shrub (often treated as if it were a perennial) stands somewhere between blue and purple.
 Caryopteris x clandonensis Dark Night is one of the darker types.
 Suited to zones 5 to 9, Caryopteris is valued by gardeners who care about sequence of bloom.
 This late-summer flowering shrub gives you landscape color during the bridge period between peak floral color in the yard and the beginning of the fall foliage season.Continue to 9 of 11 below.

 09 of 11

 Heather (Calluna spp.) and winter heath (Erica spp.) are similar-looking plants.
 Both are shrubby ground covers that produce masses of small flowers.
 Erica carnea Vivelli is one of the best choices for light-purple flowers.
-Grow it in zones 5 to 8.Continue to 10 of 11 below.
+It grows in zones 5 to 8.Continue to 10 of 11 below.

 10 of 11